EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 Power Cable

-* AC Cable - C13 - EU  Not available with your other selected options.
+* Power Cable, AC Cable - C13 - EU  Not available with your other selected options.
 Reload page to reset. +€6
-* AC Cable - C13 - US/CA  Not available with your other selected options.
+* Power Cable, AC Cable - C13 - US/CA  Not available with your other selected options.
 Reload page to reset. +€6
-* AC Cable - C13 - AU/NZ  Not available with your other selected options.
+* Power Cable, AC Cable - C13 - AU/NZ  Not available with your other selected options.
 Reload page to reset. +€6
-* AC Cable - C13 - UK/SG  Not available with your other selected options.
+* Power Cable, AC Cable - C13 - UK/SG  Not available with your other selected options.
 Reload page to reset. +€6
-* AC Cable - C13 - TW  Not available with your other selected options.
+* Power Cable, AC Cable - C13 - TW  Not available with your other selected options.
 Reload page to reset. +€6
-* None (bring your own)
+* Power Cable, None (bring your own)

  Customization
 ----------